INSTRUMENT RATING

 EARN AN INSTRUMENT RATING AT ONE OF FLORIDA’S TOP FLIGHT SCHOOLS

-An instrument rating is one of the most challenging, and rewarding, ratings you can get.
-Flying in instrument meteorological conditions (IMC) requires a whole new level of aircraft control, weather knowledge, and situational awareness.
+An instrument rating is one of the most challenging, yet rewarding, ratings you can achieve as a pilot.
+Indeed, flying in instrument meteorological conditions (IMC) demands a whole new level of aircraft control, weather knowledge, and situational awareness.

 WE’RE YOUR SOURCE FOR FLORIDA INSTRUMENT RATING TRAINING!

 An instrument rating is essential if you intend to use an aircraft for transportation.
-But many pilots earn an instrument rating (over half of all pilots have instrument ratings) even if they don’t intend to fly in instrument conditions.
-Why?
-Because the discipline required to earn an instrument rating makes you a better pilot overall.
+Interestingly, many pilots earn an instrument rating—in fact, over half of all pilots hold this credential—even if they don’t plan to fly in instrument conditions.
+So, why is this the case?
+Simply put, the discipline you develop to earn an instrument rating ultimately makes you a better pilot overall.
 And who doesn’t want to be a better pilot?

 WHY EARN AN INSTRUMENT RATING?